maiaiia/uni-lecture-notes/Sem II/OS/Old Exam Subjects.md

 	- in absolute fixed partition allocation, the memory is split into partitions of fixed size. processes are compiled for one specific partition and may only be run there. thus, addresses are simply hardcoded by the compiler as physical (real) addresses
 5. Give an advantage and a disadvantage of the First-Fit placement policy versus the Worst-Fit
 	- First-Fit is faster than Worst-Fit, since the latter implies searching through the entire memory in order to find the worst (biggest) block of memory to allocate, whereas, for the former, the search stops at the first block that is available and fits the request
-	- in terms of fragmentation, both are equally bad
 6. What is the most prioritary memory page that the NRU replacement policy chooses as victim page?
 	- the NRU (not recently used) replacement policy assigns a 2 bit marker to each page currently loaded in the internal memory, each corresponding to an access mode (0-read, 1-write).
 Every time a file is accessed, its marker is updated correspondingly.
 When a page needs to be evicted, the one whose marker has the lowest value is chosen (so the pages are evicted in increasing order with regards to the markers 0->1->2->3)
 7. Considering that the size of a block is B and the size of an address is A, how many data blocks are addressed by the triple indirect addressing of an i-node?